vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver-Overview.md

 1. The PIL, which is the list of polynomials, the list of the registers, and
 2. The ROM, which stores the list of instructions pertaining to execution.

 So, with these inputs, the Executor executes all instructions on top of the PIL hardware and generates the committed polynomials; which are the state machine cycles, or a list of all the states.
-It also generates some public data,which forms part of the input to the zk-SNARK verifier.
+It also generates some public data, which forms part of the input to the zk-SNARK verifier.

 A full description of the Executor can be found in the Main State Machine's individual document.